new92/InstaTools/Researcher/README.md

 # Researcher 🔍

-Researcher is an innovative Python script designed to uncover the possible geographic locations of a user's Instagram followers.
+**Long description:** Researcher is an innovative Python script designed to uncover the possible geographic locations of a user's Instagram followers.
 With Researcher, you can gain valuable insights into the global reach of your Instagram audience.
 Whether you're a marketer, influencer, or simply curious about your followers' demographics, this script simplifies the process of researching and visualizing the potential locations of your Instagram fanbase.
 **Works for both public and private accounts**.

 > If you like this repository feel free to star and/or fork it.
 It really helps me to continue creating repos like these.

+**Short description:** Researcher uncovers geographic locations of Instagram followers, providing valuable insights into audience demographics for marketers, influencers, and curious users.

 ## Set up and run Researcher 🚀